VallarasuS/Vallarasu.in/docs/_posts/2025-11-18-python-notes.md

 - But an interpreter like its literal meaning, translates the program line by line at execution.
 - Interpreted at executed at run time has it's advantages and dis-advantage.

+### Interpreter

+Imagine reding a book written in french without knowing it.
+You choose someone who knows french to read and translate (interpret) in english for you.
+Every time you read this book, the interpreter helps you translate it for you.
+One down side is this interpreter may not match your reading speed as you do on your own.

+### Compiler

+Now imagine reading it with a compiler.
+Compiler reads and translates whole book.
+Writes an english version of the book for you.
+Now the upside of this method is, interpreter don't follow you everywhere.
+And you can read the book as fast as you can.

 ## Setup

 - Download & Install latest version from here [Python Release](https://www.python.org/downloads/windows/)